 Not everyone comes to Vegas in pairs.
 In fact, a survey conducted by the Las Vegas Convention and Visitor’s Authority determined that in 2021, 25% of visitors came to town as part of a group of 3 or more.

-Whether you’re traveling with family, coworkers, or a group of friends, you’re likely looking for some social group activity ideas in Las Vegas that’ll appeal to everyone.
+Whether you’re traveling with family, coworkers, or friends, you’re likely looking for some social activity ideas in Las Vegas that’ll appeal to everyone.

 To qualify as one of my top group activities, attractions need to: